hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

+### 3 September 2025

+#### Self Assessment Accounts API

+Existing versions 3.0 and 4.0 updated in Sandbox with the following changes:

+#### Added

+Add new field `chargeDetails.changeTimestamp` to the `chargeHistoryDetails` array in the response body for the following endpoints:

+- Retrieve History of a Self Assessment Charge
+- Retrieve History of a Self Assessment Charge by Transaction ID
+- Retrieve History of a Self Assessment Charge by Charge Reference

+Deprecated field `chargeDetails.changeDate` to be replaced by the new field `chargeDetails.changeTimestamp` for the mentioned endpoints.

+---

 ### 2 September 2025

 #### Self Assessment Accounts API